 It’s quite understandable why you might want to check into a rehab facility near your home – you’ll miss your loved ones and the personal support they provide.

-But in a larger sense, that is precisely one of the reasons why you might get away.
+But in a larger sense, that is precisely one of the reasons why you might want to get away.

 During Drug Rehab, Family DOESN’T Come First

 In most relationships where one person is addicted to drugs and alcohol, a dysfunctional, codependent relationship develops.
 The addict becomes adept at manipulation and emotional blackmail as a means of getting what they want when they want it.